opencadc/doi/doi/README.md

 ca.nrc.cadc.doi.randomTestID = {true|false}
 ```

-_randomID_ is a flag to create a random DOI ID for testing purposes, to avoid conflicts with existing DOI's in vospace or DOI groups in GMS.
+_randomID_ is a flag to create a random DOI ID for testing purposes, to avoid conflicts with existing DOIs in VOSpace or DOI groups in GMS.

 ### required certificates
 The following certificates are required to run the service, and are expected to be in the `/config` directory.